IQTLabs/snowglobe/README.md

 ### Checking that Snow Globe will be able to run your new scenario

 > [!TIP]
 > YAML files can be finicky.
-To ensure that your newly created scenario will load properly in Snow Globe, make sure to use a YAML validator, such as the command line tool yamllint or https://www.yamllint.com/, which will highlight any issues to correct before loading your YAML into Snow Globe.
+Before loading your scenario into Snow Globe, confirm that all indentation is consistent using a YAML validator, such as the command line tool yamllint or https://www.yamllint.com/, which will highlight any issues to correct before loading your YAML into Snow Globe.

+### Essential Scenario Components

+To avoid issues with Snow Globe, make sure your YAML file includes:

+- [ ] a **title** that reflects the scenario
+- [ ] a properly formatted **scenario** description, incl.:
+  - [ ] background context (e.g., location, timing)
+  - [ ] key actors and their motivations
+  - [ ] brief narrative on the inciting event or trigger
+- [ ] individual **goals** for each player and advisor
+- [ ] listings of all **players** with:
+  - [ ] at least one human player
+  - [ ] AI players (if any) with assigned goals and no advisors
+- [ ] personas of **Advisors** (defined only for human players)
+  - [ ] with goal(s) for each advisor

+### Consistency Checks

+Finally, before playing, we recommend you triple check the following:

+- [ ] All referenced goals in the `players` and `advisors` sections are defined in the `goals` section.
+- [ ] No AI players are mistakenly assigned advisors.
+- [ ] Your scenario narrative aligns with the goals and roles defined.

 ## Disclaimer